Kunal7069/NEWS_BACKEND/README.md

 ### 4️⃣ Handling Bot Detection
 - To avoid bot detection, the script logs in again before proceeding further.
+- After I get the post urls and I need to redirect to those post urls to scrap the comments so again and again redirect may caught it as a bot.
+- So before redirecting I again login as to avoid bot detection.
+- Similarly we can again and again login to avoid bot detection but we need to login from different ids.
+- Bot detection activity is not able to detect bot if after login the whole scrapping is done on the single page.
+- Then before redirecting to any other page, we should again login.
+- I tried it and the attempts in which I was detected as bot increased.

 ### 5️⃣ Scraping Comments
 - Visits each **post URL** again one by one.